-- A. Security Officers shall be in uniform and maintain a neat, clean, and business-like appearance and comply with dress standards while on duty.
+Security Officers shall be in uniform and maintain a neat, clean, and business-like appearance and comply with dress standards while on duty.
 Failure to meet the requirements of appearance and wearing of the uniform as noted herein is considered as being "out of uniform".
 Security guards who are out of uniform are not meeting the requirements of this contract and are not qualified to meet post requirements.
-The COTR may consider a post as being unfilled if occupied by a security guard who is out of uniform. - B. The personal appearance and grooming standards required by this contract are listed below: - 1.
+The COTR may consider a post as being unfilled if occupied by a security guard who is out of uniform.

+A. The personal appearance and grooming standards required by this contract are listed below:

 All security guards shall wear clean, properly fitted uniforms when on duty.
-The uniforms are to be free from defects and worn or frayed fabric. - 2.
-Only conservative prescription eyeglasses may be worn with the uniform.
+The uniforms are to be free from defects and worn or frayed fabric.

+1. Only conservative prescription eyeglasses may be worn with the uniform.
 Sunglasses or eyeglasses that are faddish in style or color (e.g. bright, iridescent or fluorescent orange, yellow, red, etc.) or have lenses or frames with initials or other adornments shall not be worn.
 Mirrored or opaque sunglasses may not be worn.
 Frame holders which are navy blue or black in color and otherwise unadorned may be worn.
-Sunglasses or darkly tinted glasses shall not be worn inside the building unless determined as medically necessary by a licensed medical physician. - 3.
-Security guards shall not wear jewelry such as earrings, bracelets, chains, religious insignia, buttons, or pendants.
-Security guards may wear one ring or ring set on the third finger of each hand, a modest necklace that is completely concealed beneath the uniform shirt, and a watch on either wrist. - 4.
-Only authorized logos and accessories shall be worn on or with the security guard uniform.
-At no time shall a contract employee display, or cause to be displayed, any contractor insignia or logo while on duty without written approval of the COTR. - 5.
-Shirts shall be worn with the cuffs fully extended and buttoned.
-Short sleeve shirts shall be worn with one button open at the collar and sleeves fully extended. - 6.
-Hosiery shall be navy blue or black.
-Bare ankles and patterned stockings or socks shall not be permitted.
+Sunglasses or darkly tinted glasses shall not be worn inside the building unless determined as medically necessary by a licensed medical physician.

+2. Security guards shall not wear jewelry such as earrings, bracelets, chains, religious insignia, buttons, or pendants.
+Security guards may wear one ring or ring set on the third finger of each hand, a modest necklace that is completely cancealed beneath the uniform shirt, and a watch on either wrist.